Unipol Privacy Statement

 • Personal information given to Unipol by an organisation where Unipol is providing a service in partnership with / for them;

-• Contact details of trustees and others involved in governance;
+• Contact details of Trustees and others involved in governance;

 • Feedback through our websites;